charles-m-doan/distinction-space/content/Supportive/On_Computation_and_Methodology.md

 * It supports non-perturbative investigation of structure.
 * It renders emergent regularities visible without premature analytic closure.

-Within MAF, computational methodology is an admissible abstraction layer: precise, manipulable, and structurally revealing.
+Within DC, computational methodology is an admissible abstraction layer: precise, manipulable, and structurally revealing.
 No principled objection is raised against its use.

-Accordingly, MAF does not recommend any redirection of scientific practice.
+Accordingly, DC does not recommend any redirection of scientific practice.
 It leaves the trajectory of computational physics intact.

 ---